MicrosoftDocs/dynamics-365-project-operations/articles/project-accounting/project-operations-integration-journal.md

 The selected Project Operations integration journal can be posted by using **Post** on the Project Operations integration journal page.
 All journals can be automatically posted by running a process at **Periodics** > **Project Operations integration** > **Post Project Operations integration journal**.

 Posting can be performed interactively or in a batch.
-Note that all journals that have more than 100 lines will automatically be posted in a batch.
+All journals that have more than 100 lines will automatically be posted in a batch.
 For better performance when journals that have many lines are posted in a batch, enable the **Post Project Operations integration journal using multiple batch tasks** feature in the **Feature management** workspace.
 #### Transfer all lines that have posting errors to a new journal

 > [!NOTE]